Schinzel/js-transpiler/README.md

 ## Sample
 The code in the repo contains sample code.
+The code is found in the test source in the directory `io.schinzel.jstranspiler.example`.
 1. Run the main function in `GenerateJavaScript.kt`.
 This reads a set of Kotlin data classes and enums and converts them to JavaScript code.
 The Kotlin code compiled is found in package `example.dataclasses`.